RazzM13/LSW/WHITEPAPER.md

 SchemaCache | /schemas/{username}/{cacheid} | {username} and {cacheid} are human-friendly identifiers that reference a specific user and a specific SchemaCache, respectively.
 GlobalCache | /globals/{username}/{cacheid} | {username} and {cacheid} are human-friendly identifiers that reference a specific user and a specific GlobalCache, respectively.
 AppCache    | /apps/{username}/{cacheid}    | {username} and {cacheid} are human-friendly identifiers that reference a specific user and a specific AppCache, respectively.
+HookCache   | /hooks/{username}/{cacheid}   | {username} and {cacheid} are human-friendly identifiers that reference a specific user and a specific AppCache, respectively.
 GeoCache    | /{sgeohash}/{cacheid}         | {sgeohash} is a Scoped Geohash-36 value whilst, {cacheid} is a machine generated, globally unique identifier (GUID) that references a specific GeoCache.

 ### Schema caches
 A SchemaCache is a type of cache that is in itself an instance of `/schemas/LSW/SchemaCache` and contains a [JSON Schema](http://json-schema.org/) document, which is used by other caches as a blueprint to describe and structurally validate data.
-In contrast to all other cache types, once created, the SchemaCache can no longer be modified; this design decision has been taken to prevent caches that have been created prior to the alteration of their respective schema from becoming invalid.

 ### Global caches
 A GlobalCache is a type of cache that is created with the purpose of preventing data duplication and simplifying management of shared information, it can be an instance of any of the caches registered under the `/schemas` namespace and should be used as a common resource, by referencing, whenever the need arrises to publish the same information in multiple caches.